NBRC Catalyst Program

 NBRC investment priorities include:

-• Projects that provide direct benefits to communities that have been underrepresented in past NBRC investments.
-Priority will be given to projects that demonstrate direct benefits to rural communities with populations of less than 5,000 and disadvantaged communities.
-NBRC identifies a disadvantaged community as those who suffer from a combination of economic, health and environmental burdens, including high unemployment and poverty, basic resources or conditions, such as standard housing, medical and educational facilities, and civil rights and vulnerable populations, including minority, low income, rural, tribal, indigenous, homeless and limited English populations.
+1) Projects that provide direct benefits to communities that have been underrepresented in past NBRC investments.
+Priority will be given to projects that demonstrate direct benefits to rural communities with populations of less than 5,000 and underserved communities.
+NBRC identifies an underserved community as those who suffer from a combination of economic, health and environmental burdens, including high unemployment and poverty, basic resources, or conditions, such as standard housing, medical and educational facilities, and civil rights and vulnerable populations, including minority, low income, rural, Tribal, indigenous, homeless, and limited English populations.

-• Projects that address multiple needs across eligible infrastructure and non-infrastructure categories.
-Priority will be given to projects that demonstrate efficiencies gained from including multiple categories in one project.
+2) Projects that address multiple needs and how those needs align with Catalyst project categories. project fulfills multiple needs.
+Priority will be given to projects that demonstrate efficiencies gained from meeting multiple needs in one project.

 Who is Eligible?

-• Non-profit entities: The term ‘nonprofit entity’ means any organization described in section 501(c) of the Internal Revenue Code of 1986 and exempt from taxation under 501(a) of that Code.
-The non-profit entity must be able to demonstrate they have federal grant experience related to community and economic development.
+● Non-profit entities: The non-profit entity must be able to demonstrate they have federal grant experience related to community and economic development.

 How do I apply?

 The application submission process is the same for infrastructure and non-infrastructure projects.
-The Catalyst Program will run two funding rounds in 2024, with pre-application deadlines on March 15 and September 6, and full application deadlines on May 3 and October 18, respectively.
+The Catalyst Program will run two funding rounds in 2025, with pre-application deadlines before 5:00pm EST on February 28 and August 29, and full application deadlines before 5:00pm EST on April 11 and October 10, respectively.

-Interested and invited applicants should refer to the 2024 Catalyst Program Manual for detailed pre- application and application submission instructions.
-The Program Manual will be made available on NBRC’s website at www.nbrc.gov in January 2024.
+Interested and invited applicants should refer to the 2025 Catalyst Program User Manual for detailed pre-application and application submission instructions.
+The

 Administration Assistance through SCEC